Polish-Bohemian alliance

 The Polish Bohemian alliance was a pact made between the Polish and Bohemians around the year 965.
 It was formed by the marriage of Mieszko I (prince of Poland) and Dobrawa of Bohemia (princess of Bohemia).
-The alliance contributed to the Christianization of Poland and subsequently provided many advantages, such as offering an escape from the control of Germans and giving the Polish more land and influence.
+The alliance contributed to the Christianization of Poland.
+It subsequently provided many advantages, such as offering an escape from the control of Germans and giving the Polish more land and influence.
 However, the pact did not last long and it broke shortly after the death of Dobrawa of Bohemia.

 Background

 Mieszko I, prince of Poland, wanted to expand the land and gain more influence in Europe.
 However, the task was hard to achieve at the time since Poland was still Pagan and surrounded by Christian nations such as Germany and Bohemia.
 The German emperor Otto I had intentions of converting Pagan lands to Christianity and to control them.
 Mieszko I wanted to avoid being controlled by the emperor and so he sought help from the Bohemians and they formed an alliance.
 The Bohemians joined the alliance because at the time it was very advantageous to them as it provided them more security.